History of Amsterdam: Tourism and metro

-In the early years of the twenty-first century, the Amsterdam city center successfully attracted large numbers of tourists by means of campaigns such as I Amsterdam.
-Between 2012 and 2015, 3000 hotel rooms were built, Airbnb added another 11.000 accommodations and the annual number of visitors rose from 10 million to 17 million.
-Real estate prices have surged, making the center unaffordable for the city's inhabitants, while local shops are making way for tourist-oriented ones.
-These developments have evoked comparisons with Venice, a city already overwhelmed by the tourist influx.
+Amsterdam has many tourist attractions.
+In the early 21st century, Amsterdam-Centrum attracted large numbers of tourists with campaigns such as I Amsterdam.
+Between 2012 and 2015, 3000 hotel rooms were built while Airbnb added 11.000 accommodations.
+The annual number of visitors rose from 10 million to 17 million.
+Real estate prices surged which made the city center unaffordable for most inhabitants, while local shops were replaced by tourist-oriented ones.
+These developments evoke comparisons with Venice which is overwhelmed by overtourism.